matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

         - When `max_ppl` == -1, we sample random tokens from the vocabulary.
         - The parameter `prefix_length` determines how many words of an in-distribution canary should be used as prefix to further generate a synthetic suffix.
 The goal for this would to play around with the hypothesis that canaries with low perplexity prefixes and high perplexity suffixes are better memorized.
 Importantly, the perplexity remains computed for the overall sequence, including the prefix and suffix.
 Differently than before, we here need to apply rejection sampling for every in-distribution seperately.
 - `label_comptability_method` describes how the cvanary text should be made compatible with the labels of the training dataset.
 We have two options:
-    - 'uniform': sample random labels from the training dataset, ensuring the label distribution matches.
+    - 'uniform': sample random labels from the training dataset, ensuring the label distribution matches ('Natural' in the paper).
-    - 'extend': extend the label distribution with a canary-specific label, by default 'canary'.
+    - 'extend': extend the label distribution with a canary-specific label, by default 'canary' ('Artificial' in the paper).
 - We further provide a way to replace tokens from the canary text by either using a masked language model or random replacement.
 When `num_tokens_to_replace`==0, nothing happens.

 ## (3) Run the auditing pipeline